tweet Follow @@jeremyrsalem

 The successful screenshots, posts about breakthroughs, and more.

-But recently a member of our Shopify Implementation Program had a bad day.
+But recently a member of our Store Implementation Program had a bad day.

 Ads weren’t working well, an app was conflicting with his store, and sales were down overall.
 And he posted about it inside our community.